 - Singapore Math;

-- Primary source documents used to the maximum extent possible.
+- Primary source documents are used to the maximum extent possible.

-Q: Will Ascent Classical Academy of Douglas County require teachers to be licensed?
+Q: Does Ascent Classical Academy of Douglas County require teachers to be licensed?

-All Ascent Classical Academy teachers will be highly qualified.
+All Ascent Classical Academy teachers are highly qualified.

-Ascent Classical Academy will hire the most highly qualified teachers for our classrooms and seek out content experts.
+Ascent Classical Academy hires the most highly qualified teachers for our classrooms and seeks out content experts.